thrau/notion-objects/README.md

 # notion-objects

-A Python library to work with objects retrieved from the notion API
+A Python library that makes it easy to work with notion databases.